Gorilla groups Habituated for trekking in Uganda.

 Ruhija is the closest to Buhoma sector, it is not as developed as Buhoma is but it is promising.
 One can spend a night in Buhoma especially for the luxury travelers since there are not that many high end accommodation facility at the moment in Ruhija and then drive to there in the morning to track.
 Ruhija has got 3 families as well and they include.

-There is also Oruzogo family which is composed of 17 members and these include 2 different silverbacks, there are also 2 black back males, 5 adult females and 2 sub-adults, there is also 1 juvenile as well as 5 young ones.
-This group is led by Bakwate, they have become more popular to tourists because of their playful nature especially the juveniles and the infants.
-This group got its name from a plant locally called Oruzugo which is commonly in the areas where this groups feeds from.
+Oruzogo family which is composed of 17 members and these include 2 different silverbacks.
+The group also has 2 black back males, 5 adult females and 2 sub-adults, there is also 1 juvenile as well as 5 young ones.
+Led by Bakwate, they have become more popular to tourists because of their playful nature especially the juveniles and the infants.
+Named from a plant locally called Oruzugo that is common in the areas where this groups feeds from.

 Gorilla families in Rushaga sector